Big Five personality traits: Extraversion

-Extraversion is characterized by breadth of activities (as opposed to depth), surgency from external activity/situations, and energy creation from external means.
+Extraversion is characterised by breadth of activities (as opposed to depth), surgency from external activities/situations, and energy creation from external means.
 The trait is marked by pronounced engagement with the external world.
-Extraverts enjoy interacting with people, and are often perceived as full of energy.
-They tend to be enthusiastic, action-oriented individuals.
+Extraverts enjoy interacting with people, and are often perceived as energetic.
+They tend to be enthusiastic and action-oriented.
 They possess high group visibility, like to talk, and assert themselves.
-Extraverted people may appear more dominant in social settings, as opposed to introverted people in this setting.
+Extraverts may appear more dominant in social settings, as opposed to introverts in that setting.

 Introverts have lower social engagement and energy levels than extraverts.
 They tend to seem quiet, low-key, deliberate, and less involved in the social world.
-Their lack of social involvement should not be interpreted as shyness or depression; instead they are more independent of their social world than extraverts.
-Introverts need less stimulation, and more time alone than extraverts.
-This does not mean that they are unfriendly or antisocial; rather, they are reserved in social situations.
+Their lack of social involvement should not be interpreted as shyness or depression, but as greater independence of their social world than extraverts.
+Introverts need less stimulation and more time alone than extraverts.
+This does not mean that they are unfriendly or antisocial; rather, they are aloof and reserved in social situations.

-Generally, people are a combination of extraversion and introversion, with personality psychologist Hans Eysenck suggesting a model by which individual neurological differences produce these traits.
+Generally, people are a combination of extraversion and introversion, with personality psychologist Hans Eysenck suggesting a model by which differences in their brains produce these traits.